ilectra/durham/docs/hpcdays/keynotes.md

 Katy's research focuses on using numerical solutions to understand the consequences of Einstein's theory of general relativity, in particular concerning black hole environments and inhomogeneities in the early universe.
 She is a member of the Geometry, Analysis and Gravitation group in the School of Mathematical Sciences.

+## <h2 id="meetandgreet">Christian Oganbule (EPSRC)</h2>

+### EPSRC Early Career Research: Meet and greet with the funder

+### Abstract

+This is an informal, open discussion round for Early Career Researchers (ECRs).
+Please bring along your questions regarding EPSRC's funding schemes and use the opportunity to ask the funder directly on advise, recommendations and clarifications.
+Feel free to reach out to Christian (Christian.Oganbule@epsrc.ukri.org) ahead of the meeting to let him know about your questions, so you get the most out of the event.

+For those who want to have further in-depth conversations about specific calls or projects (or are not that junior anymore), please request an individual meeting slot with Afia Masood (Afia.Masood@epsrc.ukri.org) for Friday morning.